 Jennifer specialises in commercial Chancery litigation with a particular emphasis on insolvency, company and property disputes.
 She is particularly adept at dealing with cases where those areas intersect.

-In her 10 years at the Bar Jennifer has appeared as sole counsel in a number of leading cases and is well placed to deal with complex legal issues.
+Jennifer has appeared as sole counsel in a number of leading cases and is well placed to deal with complex legal issues.
 She has appeared both led and alone in appeals to the Court of Appeal, High Court and County Court.
 Jennifer also has significant trial experience and is a skilled cross examiner.

 Jennifer regularly deals with urgent applications, including but not limited to injunctions in both the Business and Property Courts and the Queen’s Bench Division.